Whiz Quiz

 Whiz Quiz was hosted by Glenn Gough, a former sports anchor for WWNY-TV.
 In the fall of 1979, Glenn joined WPBS as a producer.
 In 1980, when Whiz Quiz premiered, he was co-host alongside Eddie Carvin.
 Glenn was on the show from its inception until his retirement in 2018.
 Glenn was replaced by Jeremy Graves for the 2018 season.
-Jeremy has since been replaced by Joleene DesRosiers for the 2019 season.
+Graves was replaced by Joleene DesRosiers for the 2019 season.
+Mel Busler is the host starting in October 2024.

 Format

 Whiz Quiz is a knock-out bracket style tournament.
 A school progressively competes against other schools until that school loses.
 One loss means elimination from the competition.
 The team that competes on television consists of four players.
 However, a school's entire team may have many more alternates and also includes the advisor(s).

 The team of four stands behind a booth with four buzzers.
 In 2007 the booths were painted orange, an endorsement of WPBS's support for Syracuse University.
 The game lasts for 25 minutes and is divided into four rounds.
 Correct answers score ten points, Bonus questions score 15.
 The winner and runner-up of the entire competition receive trophies as well as cash scholarships granted by the Rotary Club.

 The Canadian and American Finals as well as the international finals are hour-long games.
-The first and second International Finals were won by Carthage Central High School (of Carthage, NY, US, led by coach Jennifer Hanno) in 2001 (team members: Justin Reilly, Aaron Kratzat, Dustin Lackey, Joshua Pucci) and 2002 (team members: Justin Reilly, Aaron Kratzat, Nathan Wakefield, Robert Newton, Erik LaLone, Lauren Streeter).
+The first and second International Finals were won by Carthage Central High School (of Carthage, NY, US, led by coach Jennifer Hanno) in 2001 (team members: Justin Rielly, Aaron Kratzat, Dustin Lackey, Joshua Pucci) and 2002 (team members: Justin Rielly, Aaron Kratzat, Nathan Wakefield, Robert Newton, Erik LaLone, Lauren Streeter).
+The 2024 American champions were Hugh C. Williams High School (of Canton, NY, US, led by coach David Dufrane and consisting of Lexi Stuntz, Sophia Tartaglia, Ciaran O’Brien, David Cheng, and alternates Aurora Casserly and Eliza Creurer).
+The 2024 Canadian and International champions were Lisgar Collegiate Institute (of Ottawa, ON, Canada, led by coach Ruth Crabtree and consisting of Tristan Scarlett, Jamie Drysdale, Gilbert Cormie-Waters, and Gavin Chiu).